MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.209.md

 (c) *Revised Pay As You Earn repayment plan.* The Revised Pay As You Earn repayment plan (REPAYE plan) is an income-contingent repayment plan under which a borrower's monthly payment amount is based on the borrower's AGI and family size.

-(1) *Definitions.* As used in this paragraph (c) -
+(1) *Definitions.* As used in this paragraph (c)—

 (i) *Adjusted gross income* (AGI) means the borrower's adjusted gross income as reported to the Internal Revenue Service.
 For a married borrower filing jointly, AGI includes both the borrower's and spouse's income and is used to calculate the monthly payment amount.
-For a married borrower filing separately, the AGI for each spouse is combined to calculate the monthly payment amount, unless the borrower certifies, on a form approved by the Secretary, that the borrower is -
+For a married borrower filing separately, the AGI for each spouse is combined to calculate the monthly payment amount, unless the borrower certifies, on a form approved by the Secretary, that the borrower is—

 (A) Separated from his or her spouse; or